 On snow, these little crevices work together with a larger tread.
 If you were to use a regular tyre, its channels would quickly become clogged with compacted snow – making for less-than-confident handling.
 On the down-side, wobbly treadblocks mean cold-weather tyred cars are less responsive in milder conditions.

 How much do they cost?

 As you’d expect, they aren’t cheap.
 If we were to fit four winter wheels to our Ford Fiesta ST long-termer, we’d be looking at spending something around the £400 mark, and doing the same for our outgoing Volkswagen Arteon would cost us closer to £600.

 Throw in the cost of another set of wheels to fit them on – which most people do – and it gets even pricier.
 Still, you can’t put a price on safety and peace of mind.
 And yes, you do have to get four, not two winter tyres; settling for just a pair for the driven wheels will do more harm than good, as this unbalances the whole vehicle.

 Should I buy winter tyres?

-In the snow, winter tyres are a obvious option.
+In the snow, winter tyres are an obvious option.
 They make for safer, more confident driving, and they improve grip significantly – but they’re also a gamble.
-Sure, we’re in a cold snap in a typical British winter – but you can't bank on it.
+Sure, we often have a cold snap in a typical British winter – but you can't bank on it.
 It takes just one mild winter (like 2020's) for you to question the extra expense of buying an additional set of rubber.